tomsaleeba/ergoslab/README.md

 ## Generating 3 layers of sandwich case
-We edit a single PCB file that contains the information required to generate all 3 layer (switch plate, circuitry, base) of a sandwich case keyboard.
-Keeping it all in one file ensures that things like mounting hole always stay lined up.
+We edit a single PCB file that contains the information required to generate all 3 layers (switch plate, circuitry, base) of a sandwich case keyboard.
+Keeping it all in one file ensures that things like mounting holes always stay lined up.

 There is some magic in the settings of items on the PCB to indicate what layer they belong on.
 Read the code for the specifics but as a general guide: